mozilla/CampaignsforMDM/README.md

 Campaigns that increase the impact of volunteers work supporting Mozilla's users.

 ### Documenting
-Campaigns that drive new approaches or bring new volume and impact on writing documentation for MDN etc.
+Campaigns that drive new approaches or bring new volume and impact to writing documentation for MDN etc.

 ### Testing
 Campaigns that bring energy or volume to testing websites or products i.e. [Firefox Quantum Sprint](https://firefoxsprint.mozilla.community/)